steipete/steipete.com/_posts/2020-05-31-interposekit.md

 image: /assets/img/2020/interposekit/logo.png
 ---

 I built a thing!
 [InterposeKit](https://github.com/steipete/InterposeKit) is a modern library to elegantly swizzle in Swift.
-It is fully written in Swift 5.2+ and works on `@objc dynamic` Swift functions or Objective-C instance methods.
+It's on GitHub, fully written in Swift 5.2+ and works on `@objc dynamic` Swift functions or Objective-C instance methods.

 The Inspiration for InterposeKit was [a race condition in Mac Catalyst](/posts/mac-catalyst-crash-hunt/), which required some tricky swizzling to fix.
 With InterposeKit this is now much cleaner.
 Since everything's [much better declared on the project website](http://interposekit.com/), I'm just writing some random thoughts that didn't fit into the readme on building this.